Board Members 2014-2015:

 Carole Fisher, Treasurer

-New to the Board in 2011, Carole has twenty-five years of senior management experience in small entrepreneurial as well as large corporate media organizations.
+An active member since 2011, Carole has twenty-five years of senior management experience in small entrepreneurial as well as large corporate media organizations.
 She received her MBA from Golden Gate University.
 She is currently engaged in ranching in Bonanza and runs her own business as a full-service publishing consultant.
 Her background includes: Operations - recruiting, staffing, human resources, facilities, budgeting, board relations; Marketing - market/audience identification, product position/ launch strategies, sales/ business development, customer relations; Production - interactive/online and print magazines, books, CD's, events.

 The need for preserving and documenting the region's rich history are motivating factors for being involved with the Shaw Historical Library for Lee.
 The longtime regional editor for the Klamath Falls Herald and News, he has specialized in writing and photographing human interest and lifestyle stories about people, places and historical events for the newspaper and a variety of magazines.
 Along with being a regular contributor to the annual Shaw Journals, Lee has authored or co-authored several books, including two about Crater Lake National Park.
 During his years as chairman of the Shaw Journal committee, the annual publications focused around such yearly themes as the history of the sheep industry, Lava Beds National Monument and Crater Lake National Park anniversaries, homesteading, the timber industry and the Japanese American Internment Camp.
 He lives in a historic house that previously was the home of J.D.
 "Judd" Howard, the man who discovered and named many of the caves at the Lava Beds and is regarded the father of Lava Beds National Monument.